hymkor/go-enex/readme.md

 $ ./enexToHtml [-markdown] [-prefix=PREFIX] ENEX-FILENAME.enex
 ```

-The PREFIX is used as filename-header for attachment-image-files.
+- The PREFIX is used as filename-header for image-files.
+- `-markdown` option is by [mattn/go-godown](https://github.com/mattn/godown)